mohitmishra786/inside-the-machine/_chapters/chapter-07-debugging-fundamentals.md

 6. **Debugger Scripting**: Write a debugger script (for GDB, WinDbg, or x64dbg) that automatically logs all calls to memory allocation functions along with their parameters and return values.

-7. **Protocol Reverse Engineering**: Use a debugger to analyze how a web browser constructs HTTP requests.
-Break on network functions and examine the buffers to understand the protocol structure.